 With hospital cover you have the right to choose your own doctor, and decide whether you will be treated at a public or a private hospital that your doctor attends.
 If you are a private patient at a private hospital, you may also have more choice as to when you are admitted to hospital.
 If you are a private patient in a public hospital, public hospital waiting lists still apply.

-Generally, any medical services which Medicare covers and are listed under the Medicare Benefits Schedule (MBS) can also be covered on some form of private hospital insurance.
+Generally, any medical services which Medicare covers and are listed under the Medicare Benefits Schedule (MBS) can also be covered to some extent by private hospital insurance.
 Services which are not listed on the MBS, such as elective cosmetic surgery or laser eye surgery, are only covered by private hospital insurance to a limited extent or may not be covered at all, depending on the policy.

-Four new tiers of hospital cover began rolling out from 1 April 2019 and will become mandatory from 1 April 2020.
-All hospital insurance policies will be classified as Gold, Silver, Bronze or Basic.
-For more about the new tiers, see Product tiers & Clinical categories.
+Four new tiers of hospital cover began rolling out from 1 April 2019 and became mandatory from 1 April 2020.
+All hospital insurance policies are classified as Gold, Silver, Bronze or Basic.
+For more information about the new tiers, see Product tiers & Clinical categories.

 As with any other insurance policy, you can manage your cover by choosing comprehensive cover with higher premiums, or pay lower premiums for reduced cover.
 You can also reduce your premiums by opting to pay some of the costs through an excess or co-payment.

-For more about Hospital cover, see Private Health Insurance Basics.
+For more information about hospital cover, see Private Health Insurance Basics.

 The health insurance policy you buy will have some limitations on hospital treatment, which might include: